 Use AND to narrow your results.
 This time search CLONING AND ETHICS.
 Notice your results have dropped to 796 and they will be more focused on your topic.
 This search only returns articles dealing with both CLONING and ETHICS.
 If it is only one or the other you they will not appear here.

 You could further narrow your results by adding more KEY TERMS such as HUMANS or ANIMALS if you wanted to be more specific.
-Something like CLONING AND ETHICS AND HUMANS.
+You could use something like CLONING AND ETHICS AND HUMANS.
 Just be aware the narrower you make your search the fewer results you will find.
 It is also possible to narrow your search too much.
 Always start out broad then narrow as you go along.

 Now let’s refine our results even further.
 In the left side menu find the LIMIT TO options.
 From here you can limit your results to FULL TEXT results, SCHOLARLY/PEER REVIEWED results, or view results published in a particular time period.
 For more information on what SCHOLARLY/PEER REVIEWED means visit our Information Literacy Toolkit Guide.